kotsarakos/mcp-benchmark-custom/README.md

 | `OPENROUTER_API_KEY` | `api_key` placeholder | OpenRouter key (preferred) |
 | `MULTIAGENT_API_KEY` | falls back from above | Generic key for other backends |

-### Backend-specific behavior

-`make_model_kwargs()` in `config.py` tailors `extra_body` per backend:

-- **OpenRouter** → injects provider routing (`Together, DeepInfra, Venice, AkashML, fallbacks=True`), byte-for-byte identical to the official MCP-Bench runner so results stay comparable.
-- **Local vLLM** → sets `chat_template_kwargs.enable_thinking=False` to
-  disable qwen3.x "thinking mode" output that would otherwise exhaust the completion budget before any JSON is produced.

-If you switch the model to a reasoning family (qwen3.x, deepseek-r1, OpenAI o-series), remove the `response_format={"type":"json_object"}` kwarg at each agent's `ChatOpenAI(...)` call site — the strict-JSON constraint triggers runaway chain-of-thought on these models.
-The Strict JSON instructions baked into `prompts/agent_prompts.py` are enough to enforce the format on their own.

 ### Per-agent model overrides

 By default all five agents share `DEFAULT_MODEL`.
 Override any of